Duration: 6 Nights/5 Ski Days

 6 Participants is the maximum number of skiers per guide.
 For additional participants, pricing will be calculated accordingly.

-Includes 6 nights accommodation (2 nights in a 4 star hotel in Alta Badia/4 nights in mountain rifugios in private or semi private rooms, some with shared bathroom), All Breakfasts, All Dinners, One Alto Adige Wine & Cheese Tasting, English speaking Professional UIAGM/IFMGA Ski Guides for 5 days (Up to 6 skiers per guide), Dolomiti Superskipass for 5 days, Transportation in the area as per itinerary, Duffel bag transfer, Local Tourist Taxes, Italian VAT Tax.
+Includes 6 nights accommodation (3 nights in a 4 star hotel in Alta Badia/3 nights in mountain rifugios in private or semi private rooms, some with shared bathroom), All Breakfasts, All Dinners, English speaking Professional UIAGM/IFMGA Ski Guides for 5 days (Up to 6 skiers per guide), Dolomiti Superskipass for 5 days, Transportation in the area as per itinerary, Duffel bag transfer, Local Tourist Taxes, Italian VAT Tax.

-Round Trip Airfare, Trip Cancellation Insurance, Daily Lunches, Ground Transportation to/from Alta Badia (group transfer from Innsbruck Airport or Munich Airport available for additional cost), Ski Equipment Rentals, Alcoholic Beverages with meals.
+Round Trip Airfare, Trip Cancellation Insurance, Daily Lunches, Ground Transportation to/from Alta Badia (Transfers available for additional cost), Ski Equipment Rentals, Beverages with meals.
 Optional Gratuities for ski guides.